anamoyee/RoboBottom/README.md

 - [ ] make it possible to have image attachments but notify if the user has set the reminder time to over the discords limit
 - [x] **@ SYNTAX BUT FOR DAYS bruh why didnt i add it already????**
 - [ ] Fix the mysterious 1 hour too early bug bruh (maybe because of DST?? maybe because timezone is hardcoded bruuuuuhhhh) // DO MORE TESTING and it may happen if `1.` syntax used along with `1:` syntax
+- [ ] Fix uncaught exceptions when bot takes too long to respond to an interaction

 ~~<style>s{color: crimson;} b,strong{text-decoration:underline}</style>~~
 <!-- I am MEGUMIN the greatest mage among crimson demons and wielder of EXPLOSION MAGIC -->